A Gr\"obner Basis for Schubert Patch Ideals: Introduction

-The question ``Is every arithmetically Cohen-Macaulay subvariety of projective space glicci?'' is one of the open problems in liaison theory.
-Many families of ideals generated by minors of generic matrices have been shown to be glicci, i.e., they belong to the \textbf{G}orenstein \textbf{l}iaison \textbf{c}lass of a \textbf{c}omplete \textbf{i}ntersection.
+The question ``Is every arithmetically Cohen-Macaulay subvariety of projective space in the \textbf{G}orenstein \textbf{l}iaison \textbf{c}lass of a \textbf{c}omplete \textbf{i}ntersection (shortened glicci)?'' is one of the open problems in liaison theory.
+Many families of ideals generated by minors of generic matrices have been shown to be glicci.
 Examples include the standard determinantal ideals \cite[Chapter 3]{kleppe2001gorenstein}, symmetric mixed ladder determinantal ideals \cite{gorla2010symmetric} and mixed ladder determinantal ideals \cite{gorla2007mixed}.
-With a little addition to our proof of the Main Theorem above, we also show that: \begin{thm*} With respect to standard grading, homogeneous Schubert patch ideals are glicci. \end{thm*} This result is stated precisely and proved as Theorem \ref{thm:vex-glicci}.
-We can infer from this glicci proof that Kazhdan-Lusztig ideals, that are homogeneous under the standard grading, are also glicci.
+With a little addition to our proof of the Main Theorem above, we also show that: \begin{thm*} Schubert patch ideals that are homogeneous with respect to the standard grading are glicci. \end{thm*} This result is stated precisely and proved as Theorem \ref{thm:vex-glicci}.
+We can infer from the proof of Theorem \ref{thm:vex-glicci} that Kazhdan-Lusztig ideals that are homogeneous under the standard grading are also glicci.
 In particular, Schubert determinantal ideals are glicci.
-Though this glicci result for the Schubert determinantal ideals was also shown in \cite{klein2020geometric}, their proof relies on combinatorial results of Knutson and Miller \cite{knutson2005grobner}.
+Though it is already known that Schubert determinantal ideals are glicci \cite{klein2020geometric}, the existing proof relies on combinatorial results of Knutson and Miller \cite{knutson2005grobner}.

-Not all Schubert patch ideals and Kazhdan-Lusztig ideals are homogeneous with respect to the standard grading of assigning degree 1 to each variable in the respective underlying ring.
-Characterizing the pairs $(v,w) \in S_n \times S_n$ for which the Kazhdan-Lusztig ideal $I_{v,w}$ is homogeneous with respect to this standard grading is an open problem in \cite[Problem 5.5]{woo2008governing}.
-In relation to these homogeneity problems, we obtain partial results on when Kazhdan-Lusztig ideals and Schubert patch ideals are homogeneous (see Proposition \ref{conj:homo-kaz}).
+Not all Schubert patch ideals and Kazhdan-Lusztig ideals are homogeneous with respect to the standard grading in their respective underlying ring.
+Characterizing the pairs $(v,w) \in S_n \times S_n$ for which the Kazhdan-Lusztig ideal $I_{v,w}$ is homogeneous with respect to the standard grading is an open problem in \cite[Problem 5.5]{woo2008governing}.
+We obtain some pattern avoidance results on when Kazhdan-Lusztig ideals and Schubert patch ideals are homogeneous (see Propositions \ref{conj:homo-kaz} and \ref{conj:homo-kaz2}).